 Linzer Cookies Ingredients

-Flours: You will need a little more than 1 ¼ cups of all-purpose flour for the recipe and dusting, as well as ¾ cups of almond flour to get these cookies the perfect texture for the cookie base.
+Flours: You will need a little more than 1 ¼ cups of all-purpose flour for the recipe and dusting, as well as ¾ cups of almond flour to give these cookies the perfect texture.

 Salt: Use ½ teaspoon of fine sea salt for enhancing the flavors in the cookies.

-Cinnamon: By adding in ½ teaspoons of ground cinnamon it adds a nice warmth of spice in every bite.
+Cinnamon: By adding in ½ teaspoons of ground cinnamon it gives the cookies a nice warmth of spice in every bite.

-Butter: You will need ¾ cups of room temperature unsalted butter (this is 12 tablespoons).
+Butter: You need ¾ cups of unsalted butter, room temperature, this is equal to 12 tablespoons.

-Sugar: ½ cup of granulated sugar is needed to make the cookies nicely sweetened and chewy.
+Sugar: ½ cup of granulated sugar is needed to make the cookies perfectly sweet and chewy.

-Egg: You will want to use 1 egg to bind the dough together well.
+Egg: Use 1 egg to bind the dough ingredients together well.

-Vanilla extract: Add in 1 teaspoon of vanilla extract to make the cookies taste even better.
+Vanilla extract: Add in 1 teaspoon of vanilla extract to make these treats taste even better.
 High-quality vanilla will add an even stronger flavor.

-Jam: Use ½ cup of raspberry jam as the filling in the cookies gives them a great pop of color and even more amazing flavor.
+Jam: Using ½ cup of raspberry jam as the filling in the cookies gives them a great pop of color and even more amazing flavor.

-Powdered sugar: For a nice appearance, use a little sifted powdered sugar over the top of the cookies before serving.
+Powdered sugar: For a beautiful appearance, use a little sifted powdered sugar over the top of the cookies before serving.

 How to make Linzer Cookies

-Next, in the bowl of a stand mixer that was fitted with a paddle attachment, or in a mixing bowl with a hand mixer, cream together the softened butter and sugar, on medium speed until light and fluffy.
+Next, in the bowl of a stand mixer that was fitted with a paddle attachment, or in a mixing bowl with a hand mixer, cream the softened butter and sugar, on medium speed, until light and fluffy.
 This usually takes about 3 to 5 minutes.

 Then, add in the egg and vanilla extract and mix again until combined.